KevinDeNotariis/blockchain_simulator/API_doc.md

 ## GET api/transaction/from_all_peers

-This API will search for peer available, and for each peer, it will call `GET /api/transaction/from_peer` to get the transactions from that peer.
+This API will search for available peers, and for each peer, it will call `GET /api/transaction/from_peer` to get the transactions from that peer.

 Response example for 2 transactions fetched from peer `localhost:3002` and 3 transactions fetched from `lcoalhost:3003`: